-We know that taking care of your patients and making a profit are two of the most important things going on in your eyecare practice.
-And sometimes, the business side of your practice, including your optical marketing, can get a little neglected when your schedule is busy.
-Our Visual Designer, Sarah Hood, wanted to share with you some tips and advice when thinking about the logo you have that represents your eyecare practice.
-Your logo says a lot about you and your practice, and with so many different styles and designs out there, it can be a lot to think about!
+We know that taking care of your optometry patients and making a profit are two of the most important things going on in your eyecare practice.
+Sometimes, your optical marketing, can get a little neglected when your schedule is busy.
+Our Visual Designer, Sarah Hood, is sharing some tips and advice for creating a logo that represents your practice.
+Your logo is the first thing many patients see, and with so many different styles and designs out there, it can be a lot to think about.

-Logos are a representation of you and your practice.
 Whether you realize it or not, every decision made when designing a logo says something about you and can influence the decisions of potential new patients.
-Something as simple as choosing a different shade of blue could sway the viewer to want to make an appointment with your practice!
-Here, we created a few fake, example logos to help explain some of the different feelings that could be interpreted from each design.
+Something as simple as a shade of blue could sway the viewer to want to make an appointment with your practice.
+Here, we created a few example logos to help explain some of the different feelings that could be interpreted from each design.

 In this Westlake Optometry example, a classic and universal font is used to help ensure the logo will be timeless.
 The use of thin lines and contrasting neutral colors that still have some personality, make the logo very clear as to what the name of the practice is, and is still interesting to look at.
 The abstract eye icon to the left reiterates that the logo is for an eyecare practice, and is a design element that can be used on it's own for other collateral pieces.

 Clever wordplay or visuals are a good way to make a logo memorable, and helps show some personality for your practice.
 While not everyone may recognize the clever side of your logo, it will really resonate with some people and leave a lasting impression.
 If you have the opportunity to bring in some optometry iconography with your logo, like in this Ogdenville Optometry Center example, the eyeglass icon brings a fun and modern twist to a simple practice name.